 I’m already pregnant, should I stop taking my epilepsy medicine?

 If you are already pregnant, don’t stop taking your epilepsy medicine.
 If you do, it might not make a difference to your baby, but it could cause you to have more seizures.
 Or your seizures could be more severe.
 This could be harmful for you and your baby.
-Instead, speak to your family doctor as soon as possible, so they can get you the help and advice you need.
+Instead, speak to your GP as soon as possible, so they can get you the help and advice you need.

 What is pre-conception counselling?

 The doctor or nurse might suggest you change your epilepsy medicine to one that carries a lower risk, before you get pregnant.
 Or they might change it to try to get your seizures under better control.
-Their advice will depend very much on your individual circumstances, and how you feel about making any changes.
+Their advice will depend on your circumstances, and how you feel about making any changes.
 For some women, a gradual withdrawal of their epilepsy medicine might be considered safe.
 This would need a risk assessment and very careful planning and support.

 How do I get pre-conception counselling?